hhd-dev/rechunk/readme.md

 This is important as after being touched in a container certain directories may relax their permissions or change owner.
-For example, certain systemd directories can become accessible, which may cause systemd to fail to start or the polkit directory might stop being owned by polkitd (due to it missing from `/etc/group`), causing polkits to not work.
+For example, certain systemd directories can become accessible, which may cause systemd to fail to start, or the polkit directory might stop being owned by polkitd (due to it missing from `/etc/group`), causing polkits to not work.

 The file [./1_prune.sh](./1_prune.sh) attempts to manually mitigate the permissions issues.